 HomePath is the branding used for all Fannie Mae-owned properties — anytime you see something labeled "HomePath", it has to do with the sale of our Fannie Mae-owned properties.
-For example, HomePath.com is our website, where homebuyers and real estate professionals can get detailed information on our listings, and HomePath Mortgage offers buyer financing products these properties.
+For example, HomePath.com is our website, where homebuyers and real estate professionals can get detailed information on our listings.

 What kinds of properties are available on HomePath.com?